 A complex number is visualized as a point in 2D space, usually drawn as an arrow, with a horizontal component equal to the real part of the number and the vertical component equal to the complex part of the number.
 For example, the visualization of the number

 The addition of two complex numbers can be visualized as two vectors in the complex plane placed tail to tail.
 The figure below illustrates the addition of the complex numbers

 The multiplication of a complex number is a bit more tricky to visualize, but it is extremely useful to have a mental model of what multiplying two complex numbers looks like.

 Multiplying any complex number by results in .
-Visually, this correspond with stretching and rotating the number so that it lies on top of the complex number in the complex plane.
+Visually, this corresponds with stretching and rotating the number so that it lies on top of the complex number in the complex plane.
 Conceptually, you can imagine stretching and rotating all of the horizontal and vertical axis lines in the first plane.

 The second property of complex number mutliplication is multiplying a number by is equivalent to rotating by .
 For example, the complex number multiplied by is equal to the rotation shown below:

 This is where the usefulness of complex numbers starts to appear; the multiplication of two complex numbers can be geometrically related to rotation.
 Let’s verify the result we saw above using algebra and look at another example.

 The last property of multiplication puts the first two together and allows us to visualize what is happening when any two complex numbers are multiplied together.
 For example, to multiply the complex numbers and together, first we can visualize the stretch and rotation of the coordinate system from the first number , then we can draw the complex number arrow using this new stretched grid to find the product.

 A point on the unit circle in the complex plane can be elegantly expressed in terms of the sine and cosine of the point’s angle.
 This is illustrated in the figure below.